pshaurimadhulika-coder/Berry-Anxious/README.md

 ---

-## 📸 Screenshots
+## Screenshots

 (Add screenshots or gameplay GIFs here)

 ---

-## 📌 Notes
+## Notes

-This game was created as a creative web project experimenting with storytelling, animation, and interactive dialogue systems in pure JavaScript.
+This game was created as a creative web project experimenting with storytelling, animation, and interactive dialogue systems, and made with the help of Claude.